Semisonic: 2020–present

 On June 26, 2020, Semisonic released the single "You're Not Alone", their first new material in 19 years, and later released the full You're Not Alone EP on September 18, 2020.

 On January 27 and 28, 2023, the band played two shows at First Avenue to celebrate the 18th anniversary of the shows’ sponsor, Twin Cities public radio station The Current.

 Semisonic supported Barenaked Ladies from June 2, 2023 through June 26, 2023 on the Last Summer on Earth 2023 tour.

 In the summer of 2023, the band also began releasing singles from its upcoming album, Little Bit of Sun.
 On June 5, Semisonic released the singles “Little Bit of Sun” and “Grow Your Own.”
 On August 1, another single, "The Rope," was released, along with a video for the song made by Phil Harder.
 On September 12, the band released “Out of the Dirt,” co-written by Lori McKenna and featuring Jason Isbell on guitar.

 The full album of twelve songs, Little Bit of Sun, was released on November 3, 2023.

+On June 17, 2026, Semisonic released the single "Don't Give Up Yet", a song influenced by Operation Metro Surge, an operation occurring in the band's hometown of Minneapolis from 2025 to 2026.